spanner/radiant-taggable-extension/README.md

 ### presenting tag information

-are used in the usual to display the properties and associations of a given tag (which can be supplied to a tag page as a query parameter or just specified in the radius tag)
+are used in the usual to display the properties and associations of a given tag (which can be supplied to a library as a query parameter or just specified in the radius tag)

 	<r:tag:title />
 	<r:tag:description />